haolinnie/Self-Service-Database-Mock-Server/readme.md

 Author: Tiger Nie [nhl0819@gmail.com]

+Version: 1.1

 This is the API server for a Self-Service Database UI for Northwestern Memorial Hospital's Ophthalmology department.
 The app is written in Python 3.7 with MySQL as the database layer.
 Currently deployable via a bash script with gunicorn and NGINX.
 Docker recipes are in the works.

 ## Documentation

+Please read the API documentation to understand the structure of the endpoints.
+A graphical debugger is available for quick experimentation with the API.

 [API documentation.](docs/APIDocumentation.md)